Dry Dock Complex (Detroit): Detroit Dry Dock Company

 Detroit Dry Dock yard and, in background, Dry Dock Engine Works buildings (including the Dry Dock Hotel in center), c.
 1884.
 None of the structures in this engraving survive.

 In the 1840s, Captain Stephen R. Kirby began a shipbuilding firm in Cleveland, Ohio, and by 1852 had moved to Saginaw, Michigan.
 In 1870, Kirby's son Frank, a Cooper Union-trained engineer, joined the firm as lead designer.
 (Frank Kirby went on to a successful shipbuilding career, which included the design of two National Historic Landmarks: the Columbia and the Ste.
 Claire.)
 In 1872, the Kirby's firm purchased a shipyard in Wyandotte, Michigan.

 In 1852, Campbell, Wolverton and Company opened a ship repair yard on the Detroit River at the foot of Orleans Street.
 In 1860 the firm, now known (with the addition of John Owen as president) as Campbell & Owen, constructed a 260' dry dock in the same location.
 They constructed their first steamship in 1867.

 In 1877, Campbell & Owen reorganized, changing its name to the Detroit Dry Dock Company.
 At about the same time, Detroit Dry Dock purchased the Kirby's Wyandotte shipbuilding firm.
 Also in the late 1870s, railroad and shipping magnate James McMillan became interested in shipbuilding, purchasing shares in Detroit Dry Dock.
 By 1890, McMillan was president of the company, and by 1892 was also president of the nearby Dry Dock Engine Works.

+In 1884, the Detroit Dry Dock Company built the package freighters Albany and Syracuse, the first two steel freighters built on the Great Lakes.
+The latter of which remained afloat until the 1960s, as the sandsucker Algonac.